Vasa syndrome: In relation to marketing and product innovation

 Vasa syndrome refers to the need to stay realistic in terms of strategy and project management.
 Also, organizations need to keep their goals matched to their capabilities.
-Decision makers need to have access to unbiased (both internal and external) information and there needs to be processes in place that will allow for the flow of information throughout the organization.
-Internal sources allow firms to develop core competencies while external sources enable companies to develop a wider knowledge base and also to stay updated on new technologies.
-Through changes such as in customer needs, advancements or breakthroughs in technology, and changes in competition, companies may find it necessary to alter their goals.
-If company coordination is poor, this can make the new goals confusing.
-This will affect product development at both the strategic and product management levels.
-It is important that organizations keep their goals and objectives clear so that their new projects and activities are not being doubted by company employees.
+Decision makers need to have access to unbiased information (both internal and external), and there needs to be processes in place that will allow for the flow of information throughout the organization.
+Internal sources allow firms to develop core competencies, while external sources enable companies to develop a wider knowledge base and to stay updated on new technologies.
+In light of changes such as those in customer needs; advancements or breakthroughs in technology; or changes in competition; companies may find it necessary to alter their goals.
+If company coordination is poor, this can make the new goals confusing, which in turn will affect product development at both the strategic and product management levels.
+It is important for organizations to keep their goals and objectives clear so that their new projects and activities will not be doubted by company employees.

 Another problem that companies need to avoid is the desire to create a product on a shortened timeline.
-Although the idea of first-mover advantage seems like it would be worth speeding up the innovation process, "some researchers have pointed out the disadvantages of pioneering new technologies and concluded that it is sometimes better to go slower and be a follower instead of a pioneer".
+Although it could seem like it would be worth speeding up the innovation process to leverage first-mover advantage, "some researchers have pointed out the disadvantages of pioneering new technologies and concluded that it is sometimes better to go slower and be a follower instead of a pioneer".

-There were a number of examples which demonstrated the effects of the Vasa syndrome.
-For example, while handling the Hubble Space Telescope, NASA failed to learn from previous mistakes and repeated many of the same mistakes in product development and project management that led to the Space Shuttle Challenger disaster.
+There are a number of examples which demonstrate the effects of Vasa syndrome.
+For example, while handling the Hubble Space Telescope, NASA failed to learn from previous mistakes, and repeated many of the same mistakes in product development and project management that led to the Space Shuttle Challenger disaster.
 The knowledge gained from the Challenger was not stored in the organizational memory and therefore was not available to create sufficient corrective mechanisms.

 Another example used to demonstrate the effect of the Vasa syndrome is Greyhound Lines's attempt to design and implement a new computerized reservation system in 1993, modeled after a similar American Airlines system.
 Greyhound managers did not fully understand the technology and lacked sufficient knowledge of the bus industry.
-Because they attempted to copy a product they did not fully understand and a product that ended up being quite different from what they needed, the project was a complete failure.
+Because they attempted to copy a product they did not fully understand and which ended up being quite different from what they needed, the project failed.